Highly recommended for those who are visiting Otaru for the first time, on this tour you’ll enjoy Otaru’s nostalgic charm and gourmet bests!

 The tour follows the landscape of Ishikari Bay, upon which Otaru port faces outward, and also introduces you to the nostalgic atmosphere of Otaru Canal, Sakaimachi Street and the “triangular market,” with its freshly caught fresh seafood, fruits, and delicious sweets on display.

-In addition, Suitengu (loosely translated as “water shrine”) will be visited at the end of the tour.
 This is a recommended scenic spot by local people, in a calm and quiet hillside part of the city, commanding a panoramic view over the Port of Otaru.
 Since the road up to Suitengu from Sakaimachi Street (known as “Foreigner Slope” due to its history) has 123 steps, visitors that are confident stair climbers should by all means take the challenge!

 ・Tour of the triangular market where freshly caught fresh seafood is on display.

 ・A commemorative photo on Hokkaido's oldest railway, the "former Japan National Railways Temiya Line".

 ・Views of majestic Ishikari Bay and the landscape beyond from Otaru Port.

 ・A nostalgic walk along Otaru canal, with the architecture and feel of yesteryear.

 ・Shopping along Sakaimachi Street (Taisho glass museum, Otaru Music Box Hall, etc.)

 ・Sweets shop tour along Sakaimachi Street.